Wondering what to do with pennies? Read on to learn how they are more powerful than you think!

 When I was a teenager, I was super interested in finance.
 I devoured books about being frugal and saving up your money.
 I know, I was a bit of a weirdo.
 But, to me, it was fascinating!

-In many ways I was still very frugal.
-But I spent more time trying to save big amounts of money than worrying about what to do with pennies.
+In many ways, I was still very frugal.
+But I spent more time trying to save big chunks of money and less time worrying about what to do with pennies.

 Deciding what to do with pennies